Dining Plates and Their Uses

-Typically, one does not eat off these large plates, as they are used only for decoration.
+Typically, one does not eat these large plates, as they are used only for decoration.

-Salad plates or soup bowls in the first course should sit on top of it.
+In the first course, salad plates or soup bowls should sit on top of it.

-Charger plates have different purposes aside from the fact that they are beautiful and add to the decor of the table in a fine dining establishment.
+Charger plates have different purposes aside from the fact that they are beautiful and add to the table’s decor in a fine dining establishment.

 They not only create an attractive appearance and anchor the dining table, but they are also aesthetically pleasing to the guest or diner.

-These kinds of plates also protect the table and tablecloth from getting dirty during the service courses.
+These plates also protect the table and tablecloth from getting dirty during the service courses.